Healthcare Access: Challenges, Benefits, and Solutions for Rural and Urban Communities

 High Poverty Rate:

 The rural population often experiences high poverty rates, which can limit their ability to afford health services.
-Economic obstacles can cause delays or forgiveness in medical care, resulting in poor health results and increasing the severity of diseases.
+Economic obstacles can cause delays or forgiveness in medical care, resulting in poor health outcomes and increasing the severity of diseases.

-Lack of Insurance Coverage:
+Lack of Insurance Coverage

 Rural residents are likely to be ineffective for many people.
-This lack of coverage creates significant financial obstacles to reaching essential medical services including preventive care and chronic disease management.
+This lack of coverage creates significant financial obstacles to reaching essential medical services, including preventive care and chronic disease management.

 In urban Areas